Benjamin Silliman: Career

+Silliman pioneered the mass production of carbonated water and helped popularize it in the United States.
+In 1806, he purchased a Nooth apparatus and opened a soda fountain in New Haven.
+He marketed his mineral waters for their medicinal properties.

 Like his son-in-law James Dana, Silliman was a Christian.
-In an address delivered before the Association of American Geologists he spoke in favor of old-earth creationism, stating:
+In an address delivered before the Association of American Geologists he spoke in favor of old Earth creationism, stating:

 In the same line of thought, he posed arguments against atheism and materialism.

 1807 meteor

-At 6:30 in the morning of December 14, 1807, a blazing fireball about two-thirds the apparent size of the moon in the sky, was seen traveling southwards by early risers in Vermont and Massachusetts.
-Three loud explosions were heard over the town of Weston in Fairfield County, Connecticut.
+At 6:30 in the morning of December 14, 1807, a blazing fireball about two-thirds the apparent size of the Moon in the sky, was seen traveling southwards by early risers in Vermont and Massachusetts.
+Three loud explosions were heard over Weston, Connecticut.
 Stone fragments fell in at least 6 places.
-The largest and only unbroken stone of the Weston fall, which weighed 36.5 pounds (16.5 kilograms), was found some days after Silliman and Kingsley had spent several fruitless hours hunting for it.
+The largest and only unbroken stone, which weighed 36.5 pounds (16.5 kilograms), was found some days after Silliman and Kingsley had spent several fruitless hours hunting for it.
 The owner, a Trumbull farmer named Elijah Seeley, was urged to present it to Yale by local people who had met the professors during their investigation, but he insisted on putting it up for sale.
 It was purchased by Colonel George Gibbs for his large and famous collection of minerals; when the collection became the property of Yale in 1825, Silliman finally acquired this stone; the only specimen of the Weston meteorite that remains in the Yale Peabody Museum collection today.

 Personal life

-His first marriage was on September 17, 1809, to Harriet Trumbull, daughter of Connecticut governor Jonathan Trumbull, Jr., who was the son of Governor Jonathan Trumbull, Sr. of Connecticut, a hero of the American Revolution.
-Silliman and his wife had four children: one daughter married Professor Oliver P. Hubbard, another married Professor James Dwight Dana (Silliman's doctoral student until 1833 and assistant from 1836 to 1837); and youngest daughter Julia married Edward Whiting Gilman, brother of Yale graduate and educator Daniel Coit Gilman.
+His first marriage was on September 17, 1809, to Harriet Trumbull, daughter of Connecticut Governor Jonathan Trumbull Jr. Silliman and his wife had four children: one daughter married Professor Oliver P. Hubbard, another married Professor James Dwight Dana (Silliman's doctoral student until 1833 and assistant from 1836 to 1837); and youngest daughter Julia married Edward Whiting Gilman, brother of Yale graduate and educator Daniel Coit Gilman.
 His son Benjamin Silliman Jr., also a professor of chemistry at Yale, wrote a report that convinced investors to back George Bissell's seminal search for oil.
 His second marriage was in 1851 to Mrs. Sarah Isabella (McClellan) Webb, daughter of John McClellan.
-Silliman died at New Haven and is buried in Grove Street Cemetery.
+Silliman died at New Haven in 1864 and is buried in Grove Street Cemetery.